-a.
-Determination of Sanctions
+A. Determination of Sanctions

-When a Respondent has been found "responsible" for violating the Policy, the Decision-maker(s) shall consider the final investigation report and all exhibits as well as the statements and testimony provided at the live hearing in determining the appropriate sanction.
-The Decision-maker(s) reserves the right to increase or decrease the recommended sanction guidelines listed above in the case of significant mitigating or aggravating factors.
+When a Respondent has been found "responsible" for violating this Policy, the Decisionmaker(s) shall consider the final investigation report and all exhibits as well as the statements and testimony provided at the live hearing in determining the appropriate sanction.
+The Decision-maker(s) reserves the right to increase or decrease the recommended sanction guidelines listed below in the case of significant mitigating or aggravating factors.
 The Decision-maker(s) may consider the Respondents student conduct history in determining the appropriate sanction.

-b.
-Student Sanctions
+B. Student Sanctions